-International Workers' Day Protests In Puerto Rico Go From Peaceful To Chaotic
+International Workers' Day Protests In Puerto Rico Turn Chaotic

 Demonstrators To March In Puerto Rico To Protest Austerity Measures

-Puerto Rico has been in a recession for more than a decade, and for years its government has been buckling under the weight of the more than $70 billion that it owes to Wall Street bondholders.
+Puerto Rico has been in a recession for more than a decade, and for years its government has been buckling under the weight of the more than $70 billion it owes to Wall Street bondholders.

 In 2016, Congress passed a law allowing the island territory to seek protection from its creditors through a process akin to a municipal bankruptcy.
-But the legislation also created the Financial Oversight and Management Board for Puerto Rico, whose seven members were given immense power over the island's finances.
+But the legislation also created the Financial Oversight and Management Board for Puerto Rico, the seven members of which were given immense power over the island's finances.

 Investigations